 Does life insurance cover a disability?

-In a nutshell: No. Most life insurance policies don’t have built-in clauses for disability, meaning your provider won’t pay you if you become disabled.
-However, you can add certain riders to your policy that’ll kick in to help if you fall seriously ill or become disabled.
+In a nutshell, no. Most life insurance policies don’t build in clauses for disability, meaning your provider won’t pay you if you face a sudden impairment to your mental or physical health.

 How can I get disability coverage with a life insurance policy?

 Disability insurance offers the most comprehensive coverage.
 But if you don’t want to — or can’t afford to — purchase a separate policy, you may be able to add a disability rider to your life insurance policy.

 Life insurance riders allow you to customize your coverage, often at a cost.
 Providers typically offer two riders: